Same-sex marriage in Veracruz: Legislative action

+Early bills and attempt at constitutional ban

 Civil union legislation was first proposed in Veracruz in 2014.
 In March 2014, Deputy Cuauhtémoc Pola Estrada from the Citizens' Movement party introduced a partnership bill to the Congress of Veracruz.
 The bill was opposed by the governing parties and saw little legislation action.
-In July 2014, Pola Estrada introduced a proposal to amend article 75 of the Civil Code to legalize same-sex marriage.
-In September 2014, he confirmed that the bill was still awaiting reviews by legislative committees.
-In April 2015, citing disappointment with the bills being stalled, the president of the State Human Rights Commission announced his intention to propose a new same-sex marriage bill.
+Pola Estrada introduced a same-sex marriage bill in July 2014.
+In September, he said it was awaiting reviews by legislative committees.
+In April 2015, citing disappointment with the legislative inaction, the State Human Rights Commission announced its intention to propose another bill.
 In July 2016, Deputy Mónica Robles Barajas from the Ecologist Green Party submitted another measure to legalize same-sex marriage.
 These bills saw very little legislative progress due to opposition from the governing National Action Party (PAN).

-In July 2018, as one of its last actions before leaving office, PAN submitted a proposal to Congress to explicitly ban same-sex marriage in the State Constitution.
+In July 2018, as one of the last actions of the legislative term, the National Action Party submitted a proposal to Congress to explicitly ban same-sex marriage in the State Constitution.
 It failed to pass, with 32 deputies in favor, 10 against and 2 absentions.
 As 33 votes were needed to amend the Constitution, the measure failed by one vote.
-The July 2018 elections resulted in the National Regeneration Movement (MORENA) winning the majority of legislative seats in Congress and the governorship.
-MORENA's party platform includes support for LGBT rights and same-sex marriage.
+The July 2018 elections resulted in the National Regeneration Movement (MORENA), which supports the legalization of same-sex marriage, winning the governorship and the majority of legislative seats in Congress.

-Cohabitation law (2020)
+Cohabitation law

-On 28 May 2020, the Congress of Veracruz passed a cohabitation bill by a vote of 35–12.
+On 28 May 2020, the Congress of Veracruz passed a cohabitation bill by a vote of 35–14.
 The law grants cohabitating couples, different-sex or same-sex, the same rights, benefits and obligations as married couples.
-The law was published in the official state journal on 10 June, following the signature of Governor Cuitláhuac García Jiménez, and went into effect the following day.
-The legislation defines cohabitation as follows:
+The law was published in the official state journal on 10 June, following Governor Cuitláhuac García Jiménez's signature, and went into effect the following day.
+The legislation defines cohabitation as follows: Concubinage is the de facto union between two people who are not bound by a contract, are both free from marriage, and have decided to share their lives in mutual support.